-In the same period, gold production at Selinsing Gold Mine generated a gross margin of \$3.19 million (Q3 fiscal 2017: \$1.00 million) before non-cash depletion and accretion expenses of \$1.20 million (Q3 fiscal 2017: \$1.18 million).
-Free cash generated from operating activities was \$3.19 million (Q3 fiscal 2017: \$0.57 million cash used).
-The Company continued Block 7 mining at Felda Land in the third quarter of fiscal 2018 which has provided oxide ore mill feed, increasing income from mining operations.
+During fiscal 2018, gold production at Selinsing Gold Mine generated a gross margin of \$8.15 million (2017: \$3.73 million) before non-cash depletion and accretion expenses of \$4.67 million (2017: \$4.67 million).
+Cash generated from operating activities was \$1.43 million (2017: \$0.16 million).
+The Company commenced Block 7 mining at Felda Land in fiscal 2018 which has provided oxide ore mill feed, increasing income from mining operations.
 The Company has closely managed production and improved productivity with full commitment from its operation team to sustain positive cash flow.
 However, there is no guarantee that positive cash flow will continue, and readers should not use the positive cash flow as an indicator for future performance.

-The Company's operation and development is dependent on its gold production from remaining oxide ore inventory at the Selinsing Gold Mine, its success in obtaining funding to place its Burnakura Project into production and to develop its Selinsing Sulphide Project, which in Management's opinion are both highly prospective projects.
-There is no guarantee that the Company can obtain funding as required due to uncontrollable factors, including a volatile global economic environment.
+The Company's operation and development is dependent on its gold production from remaining oxide ore inventory at the Selinsing Gold Mine, its success in obtaining funding to convert its Selinsing Gold Plant from oxide process to sulphide process, and to develop its Burnakura Project into a second cash generation operation.
+In management's opinion both projects are highly prospective.
+However, there is no guarantee that the Company can obtain funding as required due to uncontrollable factors, including a volatile global economic environment.